 “The wiser part of me knew I should have left,” Johnny recalls.
 “But knowing what’s right and doing what’s right are two different things, especially when you’re at war with instincts you can’t articulate and don’t understand.
 The important thing was that in the grocery store that morning, Johnny Manic and the raven-haired Marilyn Dupree had found each other.
 The fuse was lit.”

 Watching them both is the wary detective Lou Eisenfall, who senses he’s going to be very busy in the coming weeks.

-A twisting tale of deception, murder, and psychological suspense that barrels along at breakneck pace, Johnny Manic is a throwback to the classic crime fiction of Raymond Chandler, Jim Thompson, Dorothy Hughes, and Patricia Highsmith.
+A dark tale of deception, murder, and psychological suspense, To Hell with Johnny Manic is a throwback to the classic crime fiction of Raymond Chandler and Jim Thompson.

 A feverishly readable psychological noir. - Kirkus Reviews

 A truly riveting tale of deception, murder and psychological suspense… One of the year’s best thrillers. - BestThrillers.com